xpipe-io/xpipe/beacon/README.md

 By default, it launches the daemon of the local X-Pipe installation.
 It is possible to pass a custom launch command with the property `io.xpipe.beacon.exec=<cmd>`.
 This allows for a custom launch behaviour in a testing/development environment.
+Note that the `<cmd>` value has to be a single property string, which can be prone to formatting errors

 By passing the property `io.xpipe.beacon.debugOutput=true`, it is possible to print debug information about the underlying communications.